-- Face it: Ask your partner directly why s/he won’t help you and why he won’t make an effort to help support the family.
+- Face it: Ask your partner directly why they won’t help you and why they won’t make an effort to help support the family.
 Remind your partner that this is a very important for maintaining order in the home.

 - Chores list: Make a list of all of the household chores.
 You can even divide it up by days of the week.
 That way, even the most forgetful people will remember their responsibilities.